 The team means the world in game development.
 The industry develops so fast that they need to attract additional game development resources grow stronger each year.
-In this article, we’ll share our 14 years of experience in finding game development teams and being one of them.
+In this article, we’ll share our 14 years of experience in finding full-cycle game development teams and being one of them.
 Read on.

 Despite being traditionally introverted, game developers are not that hard to find.
 But to succeed, you should be familiar with options and keep in mind some special aspects of the game development industry.